Kubernetes Deployment

 - PostgreSQL 17+ with pgvector extension

-- S3-compatible storage (for production)
+- StorageClass (for production)

 - Encryption provider (AWS KMS, GCP KMS, or Azure Key Vault recommended)